Saturday, October 12, 2024

 This was simply not the case.

 I do not blame researchers who repeated this inaccuracy.
 Indeed, I myself am guilty of doing so — having heard the claim so many times from seemingly authoritative sources.
-Again, as I wrote in my book The Cajuns: Americanization of a People, "in 1916 the state's Board of Education banned French from classrooms. . . ."
+Again, as I wrote (incorrectly) in my book The Cajuns: Americanization of a People, "in 1916 the state's Board of Education banned French from classrooms. . . ."

 (8)

-But that I now know is incorrect.
+But now I know that is incorrect.

 What really happened in 1916 was not the banning of French, but rather the banning of truancy.
 Act No. 27, that is, stated (to seize on what is arguably the act's most essential passage):